Enguerrand V de Coucy: Biography

 Enguerrand was the second son of Arnould III, Count of Guînes and Alix de Coucy, daughter of Enguerrand III, Lord of Coucy.
 His father, Arnould, sold the county of Guines to King Louis IX of France, forcing Enguerrand to find his fortune abroad.
 After arriving in Scotland, he married Christiana Lindsay in Scotland.
 Christiana was the daughter of William Lindsay and Ada Balliol, sister of John Balliol.
 Their wedding was arranged by their mutual cousin, King Alexander III of Scotland.
 Enguerrand was present at the recognition of Margaret as Alexander III's heir and the Treaty of Birgham in 1290.

 On 28 May 1283, Enguerrand pledged his service to King Edward I of England.
+He was summoned to the English Parliament on 21 June 1295, as a Baron (Lord Ghisnes) by writ and had regular summons until 14 March 1321/2.

 When Enguerrand's maternal uncle, Enguerrand IV, died without leaving any heirs, the titles and lands of Coucy were passed to Enguerrand.

 Issue

 Enguerrand and Christiana had four sons: